samsung-cnct/kraken-lib/README.md

 [![Docker Repository on Quay](https://quay.io/repository/samsung_cnct/k2/status "Docker Repository on Quay")](https://quay.io/repository/samsung_cnct/k2)

+Please use [k2cli](https://github.com/samsung-cnct/k2cli), the intended user interface to K2.
+The following instructions are intended for developers working on K2.

 ## What is K2
 K2 is an orchestration and cluster level management system for [Kubernetes](https://kubernetes.io).
 K2 will create a production scale Kubernetes cluster on a range of platforms using its default settings.
 This can be especially useful if you are getting